ferristseng/regex-rust/README.md

+# regex-rust

 A regular expression library implemented natively in Rust, that is inspired by this [series of articles](http://swtch.com/~rsc/regexp/).
+Specifically this library employs the [Pike VM](http://swtch.com/~rsc/regexp/regexp2.html) algorithm to compile and process regular expressions.

-The library aims to cover a subset of the ones available for PCRE, namely:
+The library aims to cover a subset of the ones available for the [Python variant of PCRE](http://docs.python.org/2/library/re.html#regular-expression-syntax), namely:

-(currently, not all of these are fully implemented)

   * Consistent escaping rules
   * Extended character classes
   * Minimal matching (a.k.a. “ungreedy”)
   * Unicode character properties
   * Multiline matching
   * Newline/linebreak options
   * Named subpatterns
-  * Backreferences
+  * Backreferences (currently not implemented)
-  * Look-ahead and look-behind assertions
+  * Look-ahead and look-behind assertions (currently not implemented)
   * Comments

-The library provides an interface and suite of functions similar to the one available in the Python regular expression library.
+The library aims to provide an interface and suite of functions similar to the one available in the [Python regular expression library](http://docs.python.org/2/library/re.html#module-contents).

 ## Compiling Regular Expressions